timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 137-PROCUREMENT GENERALLY/CHAPTER 137-PROCUREMENT GENERALLY.md

   * (3) OTHER TERMS.—Each of the terms "contribution", "expenditure", "independent expenditure", "candidate", "election", "electioneering communication", and "Federal office" has the meaning given that term in the Federal Election Campaign Act of 1971 (52 U.S.C.
 30101 et seq.).

 ### §2337.
 Life-cycle management and product support
-* (a) GUIDANCE ON LIFE-CYCLE MANAGEMENT.—The Secretary of Defense shall issue and maintain comprehensive guidance on life-cycle management and the development and implementation of product support strategies for major weapon systems.
+* (a) GUIDANCE ON LIFE-CYCLE MANAGEMENT.—The Secretary of Defense shall issue and maintain comprehensive guidance on life-cycle management and the development and implementation of product support strategies for covered systems.
 The guidance issued pursuant to this subsection shall—

   * (1) maximize competition and make the best possible use of available Department of Defense and industry resources at the system, subsystem, and component levels; and

   * (2) maximize value to the Department of Defense by providing the best possible product support outcomes at the lowest operations and support cost.

+* (b) Life Cycle Sustainment Plan.—Before granting Milestone B approval (or the equivalent), the milestone decision authority shall ensure that each covered system has an approved life cycle sustainment plan.
+The life cycle sustainment plan shall include—

+  * (1) a comprehensive product support strategy;

+  * (2) performance goals, including key performance parameters for sustainment, key system attributes of the covered system, and other appropriate metrics;

+  * (3) an approved life-cycle cost estimate for the covered system;

+  * (4) affordability constraints and key cost factors that could affect the operating and support costs of the covered system;

+  * (5) sustainment risks and proposed mitigation plans for such risks;

+  * (6) engineering and design considerations that support cost-effective sustainment of the covered system;

+  * (7) a technical data and intellectual property management plan for product support; and

+  * (8) major maintenance and overhaul requirements that will be required during the life cycle of the covered system.

-* (b) PRODUCT SUPPORT MANAGERS.—
+* (c) PRODUCT SUPPORT MANAGERS.—

-  * (1) REQUIREMENT.—The Secretary of Defense shall require that each major weapon system be supported by a product support manager in accordance with this subsection.
+  * (1) REQUIREMENT.—The Secretary of Defense shall require that each covered system be supported by a product support manager in accordance with this subsection.

-  * (2) RESPONSIBILITIES.—A product support manager for a major weapon system shall—
+  * (2) RESPONSIBILITIES.—A product support manager for a covered system shall—

-    * (A) develop and implement a comprehensive product support strategy for the weapon system;
+    * (A) develop, update, and implement a life cycle sustainment plan described in subsection (b);

-    * (B) use appropriate predictive analysis and modeling tools that can improve material availability and reliability, increase operational availability rates, and reduce operation and sustainment costs;
+    * (B) ensure the life cycle sustainment plan is informed by appropriate predictive analysis and modeling tools that can improve material availability and reliability, increase operational availability rates, and reduce operation and sustainment costs;

-    * (C) conduct appropriate cost analyses to validate the product support strategy, including cost-benefit analyses as outlined in Office of Management and Budget Circular A–94;
+    * (C) conduct appropriate cost analyses to validate the product support strategy and life cycle sustainment plan, including cost-benefit analyses as outlined in Office of Management and Budget Circular A–94;

     * (D) ensure achievement of desired product support outcomes through development and implementation of appropriate product support arrangements;